It's easier than you think to choose organic

-Switching to just one extra organic item really can help contribute to changing our food system for the better.
+Switching just some of your shopping to organic items can really help to make positive changes within our food and farming systems.
 Demand for more organic food means more organic farms.
-More organic farms mean fewer pesticides, more wildlife and more animals raised under the very highest standards.
+More organic farms mean fewer pesticides, more wildlife and more animals raised to the very highest standards.

 Organic products are available in hundreds of stores - from supermarkets to indie retailers, and there are other easy ways to get a bit more organic on your plate; like a weekly veg box delivery or eating out in a restaurant with sustainable credentials.

 Look for the Logo

 Organic food is everywhere.
 It's available nationwide in over 8,000 supermarkets and independent retailers, box schemes, restaurants and cafes.

 Find an indie retailer in your local area, lots of indies stock unpackaged organic fruit and veg and some fantastic lesser know organic brands